clasqm/yabasiclibs/README.md

 + Anything to do with emacs.
 Friends don't let friends use emacs.
 + In *linuxmisclib*, routines that start up in a new xterm.
 Well, maybe much later.
 + The entire set of libraries focuses on sane defaults and getting basic functionality into yabasic.
 There are a lot of obscure switches (esp. in kdialog) that will not be implemented!

+## Longer-term plans

+At some stage, I will start writing my own library, purely in yabasic, that will replicate as many of these routines as possible.
+It will look completely different, but will use the same routine names, so you will still be able to switch between libraries with a single *import* statement.
+And *that* library should work in Windows too!